zaqueu-dev/react-native-magnus/docs/content/docs/icons.md

 description: ""
 ---

 Every site have distinct sets of icons that they use throughout to maintain consistency.
-So, we didn't wanted to enforce any icon guidelines onto our users.
+So, we didn't want to impose any icon guidelines onto our users.
 So, we chose `react-native-vector-icons` for our icon system which provides over 3k+ icons from popular libraries.

 > You can browse all icons from this link - <a target="_blank" href="https://oblador.github.io/react-native-vector-icons/">https://oblador.github.io/react-native-vector-icons/</a>